 The role of internal controls in effective risk management is critical.
-We have described earlier the quarterly risk assessment and controls reviews that are performed by risk owners.
+The quarterly risk assessment and controls reviews, described earlier, that are performed by risk owners.
 In making that assessment, the risk owners are in effect assessing whether the internal controls operating within their area are adequate in design and operating effectively.